ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
 When doing so, the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST remain unchanged.

 For each other parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.
-Note that the default value recommended for the status parameter 'active' is the CBOR simple value "false" (0xf4).
-Therefore, if the Administrator intends to preserve the current status of the group as active, then the payload of the PUT request has to include the parameter 'active' specifying the CBOR simple value "true" (0xf5).
+Note that the default value recommended for the status parameter 'active' is the CBOR simple value `false` (0xf4).
+Therefore, if the Administrator intends to preserve the current status of the group as active, then the payload of the PUT request has to include the parameter 'active' specifying the CBOR simple value `true` (0xf5).

 When updating the group-configuration resource, the corresponding group-membership resource is also accordingly updated.
 The overwriting of such two resources MUST be atomic.